First Python Application Tutorial

 Now run the application again.
 The output will show us an error and an exit code of 1.

 File "C:/Users/Username/PycharmProjects/PyProjects/HelloWorld.py", line 2 print(Hello World) ^ SyntaxError: invalid syntax Process finished with exit code 1

 - Firstly, it tells us in which source file the error is located, our HelloWorld.py file.
 It also tells us the line number on which the error was found, in this case line 2.

 - Then it shows us the offending code and even attempts to point out the exact position of the error.

 - Then, a new line is shown that explains that we have a Syntax Error with invalid syntax .
 This means that we’ve written some of the code incorrectly.

 - Lastly, it tells us that the process finished with an exit code of 1, which means there was a problem.

 If we wrap the words in quotes again, the error will go away.

 Summary: Points to remember

-- Python files have the extension .py
+- Python files use the .py extension.

 - When an error occurs, the interpreter will try to show us what type of error has been raised, and where.